 The Dutch tax law provides for double tax relief for Dutch resident corporate taxpayers deriving profits from foreign business activities.
 The taxpayer’s worldwide profits are determined according to Dutch tax standards and subsequently reduced by an amount equal to the ‘positive and negative business income items derived from foreign sources’ on a per-country basis.
 The eligible income items include, for example, the business profits attributable to a permanent establishment located abroad and the income from immovable property located in the other state.

 In most circumstances, foreign dividends are exempt from Dutch CIT under the participation exemption, as previously discussed.
-As a consequence, foreign withholding tax cannot be credited, and constitutes a real cost for the companies concerned.
+As a consequence, foreign withholding tax cannot be credited and constitutes a real cost for the companies concerned.
 However, if a Dutch company re-distributes such dividends, a credit of the foreign withholding tax may be granted against Dutch dividend withholding tax due on the distribution.
 The credit amounts to a maximum of three per cent of the gross dividend paid.
 Note that the Netherlands, as a tax treaty policy, aims to achieve an agreement on a low or nil withholding tax rate for dividends from a participation in a bilateral tax treaty.

 As of 1 January 2022, offsetting of Dutch dividend tax and gambling tax against corporate income tax is limited to the annual amount of corporation tax due.
 Dutch dividend tax and gambling tax that cannot be set off will be carried forward for offsetting in the next year.

 If, for any reason, you wish to migrate your company from the Netherlands, an exit tax is due on realised and unrealised profits (hidden reserves and goodwill).
 The taxable amount is calculated at the time of migration and is formalised in an assessment.
 If the new place of residence is within an EU/EEA Member State, the tax due may, on request, be paid in 5 annual instalments.
 The company has to comply with certain administrative requirements and may have to provide security in order to obtain the deferral.
-An initiative bill has been pending for more than a year-and-a-half that, under certain circumstances, would levy a dividend tax on migration from the Netherlands.
+An initiative bill has been pending for over two years that, under certain circumstances, would levy a dividend tax on migration from the Netherlands.
 It is uncertain if and when this proposed legislation will enter into force, and if so, if it will contain retroactive effect.

 Dividends from Dutch corporations are generally subject to a 15 per cent Dutch dividend withholding tax.
 In general, in a business-driven structure this does not apply to a Dutch cooperative.
 Dividend withholding tax on dividends received by taxpayers or corporate entities is creditable against the personal income tax and the corporate income tax due (if the income is not exempt under the participation exemption and limited to the annual amount of corporation tax due).